 Test results shall be entered on Agency approved control forms.
-The control forms shall be designed so that the process properties qualified under Sections 13.2 and/or 13.3 are recorded, and "IN-CONTROL" and "OUT-OF-CONTROL" situations shall be readily detectable.
+The control forms shall be designed so that the process properties qualified under Sections 13.2 and/or 13.4 are recorded and "IN-CONTROL" and "OUT-OF-CONTROL" situations shall be readily detectable.

-Note: See example scenarios and verification process flowcharts in APPENDICES VI, VII, and VIII.
+Note: See also the process flowcharts in APPENDICES VI, VII, and VIII.